 Clovermead Adventure Farm (near Aylmer)

-From London, you need to drive south-east and just before Aylmer, you will reach the Clovermead Honey Farm.
+From London, you need to drive south-east and just a bit north of Aylmer on Imperial Road (Road 73), you will reach the Clovermead Honey Farm.
 This place is a favourite with our kids because there are so many varied activities and they can burn off their endless energy in a fun way.
-The farm offers over 45 attractions such as heritage building, corn maze, splash pad, pedal carts, giant jumping pillow, wagon rides, climbing structures, and playgrounds.
-Kids can feed and pet farm animals and cool off in the mist maze.

 While you are there, you’ll also learn about beekeeping and honey production.
 The Honey shop is well stocked, and you’ll leave with arms full of honey jars.
+In my opinion, this adventure park is the best in the region because it’s educational as well as tons of fun.
+They have added more food options in 3 kiosks but unfortunatelly it’s all junk so don’t forget to bring your own healthier lunches.

-If you go: You can visit between Monday and Saturday, Sundays are closed.
 You should buy your tickets online via their website.
-An adventure farm day pass costs $19.90 per person.
+An adventure farm day pass costs $22 per person.
 Price is the same for adults and children and taxes are extra.
 Kids under 2 get in for free.
+They offer seasonal passes at $89.99 + tax each for those who plan to come more frequently.

 Address: 11302 Imperial Road Aylmer, Ontario; Phone: 519-773 5503